-\begin{itemize}[leftmargin=1.3em] \item \textbf{Gradient Difference} \citep{NEURIPS2024_be52acf6}: an extension of gradient ascent that jointly optimizes forgetting and retention objectives.
-Unlike vanilla gradient ascent, which only increases the loss on the forget set, Grad-Diff introduces a balanced objective that simultaneously decreases loss on the retain set.
+\textbf{Gradient Difference} \citep{NEURIPS2024_be52acf6}: It is a version of gradient ascent that optimizes the forget and retain objectives.
+Grad-Diff introduces a balanced objective that simultaneously decreases loss on the retain set.
 The objective is given by

 where \(S_F\) and \(S_R\) denote the forget and retain sets, respectively.
-During training, examples from both sets are interleaved to maintain computational efficiency while ensuring that unlearning does not degrade model utility on retained data. \item \textbf{KL Minimization} \citep{NEURIPS2020_b8a65506}: a divergence-guided unlearning technique that promotes targeted forgetting on the forget set \(S_F\) while anchoring the model's outputs on the retain set \(S_R\) to those of the original fine-tuned model.
-This approach maximizes the cross-entropy loss on \(S_F\) to disrupt memorization and minimizes the Kullback-Leibler (KL) divergence on \(S_R\) to safeguard retained knowledge.
+We interleave samples from both sets for computational efficiency while ensuring that deletion does not damage model utility on the retain data.

+\textbf{KL Minimization} \citep{NEURIPS2020_b8a65506}: It an unlearning technique that is guided by divergence and aims for targeted forgetting on the forget set \(S_F\).
+It simultaneously aims to anchor the model's outputs on the retain set \(S_R\) to those of the original fine-tuned model.
+Its approach aims to maximize the cross-entropy loss on \(S_F\) for deletion and aims to minimize theKL divergence on \(S_R\) to get high retain set performance.
 The composite objective is given by

-where \(p_{\text{orig}}\) and \(p_{\text{curr}}\) denote the output distributions of the original and current models, respectively, and \(w\) represents the model parameters.
-By interleaving batches from both sets during optimization, this method achieves efficient unlearning with preserved utility on unrelated data. \item \textbf{Negative Preference Optimization (NPO)} \citep{zhangnegative}: a preference-inspired optimization framework designed to mitigate instability in direct loss maximization on forget data.
-Drawing from direct preference optimization principles \citep{rafailov2024direct}, NPO treats forget set samples as negative preferences, encouraging the model to downweight their influence relative to a reference policy derived from retain set fine-tuning.
-The loss is formulated as
+where \(p_{\text{o}}\) and \(p_{\text{c}}\) denote the output distributions of the original and current models, respectively, and \(w\) represents the model parameters.
+By interleaving batches from both sets during optimization, this method achieves efficient unlearning with preserved utility on unrelated data.

+\textbf{Negative Preference Optimization (NPO)} \citep{zhangnegative}: It is a preference optimization method designed to reduce the instability in gradient ascent.
+NPO treats forget set samples as negative preferences, encouraging the model to downweigh their influence relative to a reference policy derived from the retain set.
+The loss is